Uşak Atatürk Monument

-The Uşak Atatürk Monument is a caped Atatürk Sculpture in Uşak, Turkey by Gürdal Duyar that was inaugurated in 1965.
+The Uşak Atatürk Monument is a caped Atatürk sculpture in Uşak, Turkey by Gürdal Duyar that was inaugurated in 1965.
 The sculpture was one of 8 Atatürk monuments erected after winning a competition initiated by a campaign of the Milliyet newspaper.
 It is one of the best-known early examples of Gürdal Duyars' style of modern figurative sculpture, and is one of Turkeys first modern figurative Atatürk monuments.
 It was originally created for its initial location on a high plinth in a park called government square in front of the governors building, but has since been moved to a new location onto a new-lower plinth near the Uşak railway station.

 Sculpture

 It was originally erected in a park in Uşak where Gürdal Duyars' Monument to the Unknown Soldier (1964) was also located.
-This was the same location as, or it was later moved to, the government square infront of the governors building.
+This was the same location as, or it was later moved to, the government square in front of the governors building.
 Its current location appears to be near the Uşak train station where it was moved to without its original plinth.
 The new, lower, base has a plaque with a quote from Mustafa Kemal Atatürk about the railways Demiryolu refah ve uygarlik yoludur meaning "Railways are the way of prosperity and civilization."

 Style

 The way that the Uşak Atatürk sculpture plays with mass and texture are important.
 It diverges from typical Atatürk monuments of the time which were of a more established academic style.
-It depicts a caped Ataturk with his left hand raised and right hand in motion.
+It depicts a caped Atatürk with his left hand raised and right hand in motion.
 The monumental sculpture towers at 7.5 m.

 The spatial design around the area of the monument was designed by Erhan Demirok.
 Its original place was in the same park that also contains Gürdal Duyars' Monument to the Unknown Soldier (1964).